eazymation/jbds-via-html5/README.md

 Make sure that the URL is appropriate for your environment.
 You can find the exact URL for your environment by going to the openshift web console, opening the guacamole project, and clicking overview.
-You will see the URL in the top left corner :
+You will see the URL in the top right corner :

 ![Guacamole Overview Screen](images/guacamole_route.png)
 The